Fang-Lansheng/my-thistledown/_includes/about/en.md

 As a student with nothing, I have a wonderful but sometimes burdensome college career.
 Thanks to my girlfriend and those who make my life colorful.

-What a shame that I idle away my past college years and it's time learn programming seriously again.
+What a shame that I idle away my past college years and it's to time learn programming seriously again.

 Apologize for my poor English.
 Wish you a good day.